 Granular design occurs naturally in limestone/calcite, and the primary causes are types of fossils embedded into the limestone during the sedimentation process.

 In the absence of fossil embedding in limestone, chemical precipitation of calcites or aragonite occurs.
-It can happen with deposition of calcite with supersaturated meteoric water, which used to find in caves where groundwater precipitates the minerals.
+It can happen with the deposition of calcite with supersaturated meteoric water, which used to find in caves where groundwater precipitates the minerals.

 The shaping of Territorial Fossiliferous Limestone: